 An undersupply of salt (sodium) is the primary trigger for this.
 Therefore, even in strict therapeutic fasting, natural salt is allowed in addition to water.

 Besides other electrolytes, sodium, in particular, is flushed out of the body while breaking down carbohydrate stores.
-Since salt has an unjustly unhealthy image, unfortunately, nutrition-conscious people often save with it.
+Since salt has an unjustly unhealthy image, nutrition-conscious people often save with it.